kswirydo/CEED-Ax/README.md

 [to simulate stiffness-matrix-vector multiplication on a mesh with 512 elements and polynomial degree 10 using 11^3 quadrature nodes]

+## What to expect

+ The results vary depending on the hardware.
+For example, on an NVIDIA Tesla P100 and V100 we expect the results to be close to the roofline based on device-to-device data copy but on Fermi and Kepler class cards the performance is far from the peak.
+ Examples:
+ Results on K40:
+ Results on V100:

 ## Problems?

 Email katarzyna.swirydowicz@nrel.gov